The DePauw Experience

 Schools in the various health professions (including medical, dental and veterinary schools) are interested in students who have acquired a broad background in the arts, humanities and social sciences, as well as in the biological and physical sciences.
 Students may fulfill the prerequisites for most health professions programs while majoring in almost any academic area.
 Those majoring outside the natural sciences have as good an acceptance rate into programs as those majoring in the sciences.
 More important than the type of major is how well students do in academic programs they have chosen.
 Since competition for admission to health professions is keen, students should build an academic program that provides alternatives to the health professions.

 Programs differ widely in their expectations of applicants.
 It is essential that students interested in the health professions plan their course work carefully, with the assistance of faculty and health science advisors, and that they check the specific requirements of the programs and schools in which they are interested.
-Such information can be obtained from health science advisors, the Health Sciences website, Civic, Global and Professional Opportunities, and the Web sites of schools and professional organizations.
+Such information can be obtained from health science advisors, the health professions website, the Hubbard Center for Student Engagement, and the Web sites of schools and professional organizations.

 Besides providing evidence of intellectual ability and academic achievement, students must demonstrate that they have the character, interest and aptitude for a career in a health profession.
 Graduate programs in the health professions expect that students have some practical experience in the field.
 This may come from work or volunteer experience, observation of health professionals at work, or internships.
 Students are strongly urged to take advantage of the Winter Terms and summers, as well as their opportunities to do volunteer service during the academic year, to obtain such experience.